queryluke/masseffect-5e/static/data/traits/all-seeing-eyes.md

 id: all-seeing-eyes
 name: All-seeing Eyes
 ---
+Your four eyes can look in multiple directions and have a nascent ability to see cloaked objects.
-You have proficiency in Perception.
-You have truesight up to 20m.
+You have truesight up to 10m and proficiency in Perception.